DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ## Disable Grouping by a Column

-The [GroupingState](../reference/grouping-state.md) plugin's `columnExtensions` property allows you to prevent grouping by a specific column.
+You can prevent grouping by a specific column using the [GroupingState](../reference/grouping-state.md) plugin's `columnExtensions` property.

 .embedded-demo(grid-grouping/disable-column-grouping)